turingschool/backend-curriculum-site/module2/misc/blogger.md

 Recall that `article_path` needs to know *which* article we want to see.
 We might not have an `@article` object in this controller action, but we can find the `Article` associated with this `Comment` by calling `@comment.article`.

-Test out your form to create another comment now -- and it should work!

 ### Cleaning Up

 We've got some decent comment functionality, but there are a few things we should add and tweak.

 #### Comments Count

-Let's make it so where the view template has the "Comments" header it displays how many comments there are, like "Comments (3)".
+Let's make it so where the view template has the "Comments" header, it displays how many comments there are, like "Comments (3)".
+First add an assertion to your `user_sees_one_article_spec`.
 Open up your article's `show.html.erb` and change the comments header so it looks like this:

 ```erb
 <h3>Comments (<%= @article.comments.size %>)</h3>
 ```

+Run your tests to make sure you didn't break anything.

 #### Form Labels